 So this time, I opted to use my cast iron skillet.
 My mom told me one time that her grandfather used to make meatloaf in a cast iron skillet and it was the best.

-The next time, I would definitely use two pounds of meat, rather than the one pound that’s pictured above.
-For one, this meatloaf was a tad dry (but we still ate it).
 For another, it’s one of the few things the bambino will actually scarf down like it’s his last meal, so I usually try and double up the ground beef whenever I do make meatloaf.
 I usually serve this with mashed potatoes (and occasionally gravy), but my Stovetop Mac and Cheese is also a good side.

 - 1 tsp. onion powder